Cyril-Grelier/gc_instances/README.md

 ## About the reduction

-This section will be published in the futur.
+Details of the reduction are published in this article : https://www.ijcai.org/proceedings/2023/214 You can find and exemple of the reduction here : https://cyril-grelier.github.io/graph_coloring/2023/11/10/demo_reduction.html

 Based reduction from :